Learning Partnership: Munk School of Global Affairs, University of Toronto

 Optimizing EduFinance Program Impact

-A key take-away of the report was that investment in school leadership professional development has a significant impact on learning outcomes.
+A key take-away of the report was that investment in school leadership professional development can have a significant impact on learning outcomes.
 The EduQuality program offers school leaders several 2-day workshops each year focused on areas most relevant operating a low-fee private school.
 Based on participant surveys after each workshop in 2019, training modules on financing, revenue and cost management, as well as school planning and budgeting, were identified as the ‘most useful’ to leaders.

 EduQuality continues to optimize the program using feedback loops from multiple stakeholders.
 Currently the program team is developing additional school leadership professional development modules that offer more in-depth training in school and financial management topics, identified as a priority by leaders.